 Rost, J., 2016.
 The insider's guide to outsourcing risks and rewards.
 Auerbach Publications.

 Schulz, C. and Volianska, O., 2011.
-Risk Identification in Offshore Out-sourcing of Services in Small and Medium sized Enterprises.
+Risk Identification in Offshore Out-sourcing of Services in Small and Medium-sized Enterprises.

 Turner, J.R. and Müller, R., 2005.
-The project manager's leadership style as a success factor on projects: A literature review.
-Project management journal, 36(2), pp.49-61.
+The project manager's leadership style as a project success factor: A literature review.
+Project Management Journal, 36(2), pp.49-61.

 Vojtech, J., Slapak, M., Skoda, P., Radil, J., Havlis, O., Altmann, M., Munster, P., Velc, R., Kundrat, J., Altmannova, L. and Vohnout, R., 2017.
-Joint accurate time and stable frequency distribution infrastructure sharing fiber footprint with research network.
+Joint accurate time and stable frequency distribution infrastructure sharing fibre footprint with research network.
 Optical Engineering, 56(2), p.027101.

 Varajão, J., Cruz-Cunha, M.M., da Glória Fraga, M. and Amaral, L., 2012.
 Offshore outsourcing in large companies: Motivations and risks perceived.
 African Journal of Business Management, 6(36), p.9936.